-LAND USES: NORTH: Seabird Motel and Undeveloped Lot

-WEST: Chevron Gas Station and Super 8 Motel
+LAND USES: NORTH: Seabird Motel and Undeveloped Lot WEST: Chevron Gas Station and Super 8 Motel SOUTH: Undeveloped Lot, Harbor Lite Lodge and Arco Gas Station EAST: Residential and Commercial

-SOUTH: Undeveloped Lot

-EAST: Residential and Commercial

-APPEALABLE PROJECT: Can be appealed to City Council

-☐ Can be appealed to California Coastal Commission
+APPEALABLE PROJECT: X Can be appealed to California Coastal Commission

-RELATED APPLICATIONS: CDP 7-96/SCR 7-96 - Construction of a 16,423 SF new civic building, parking and landscaping.
+RELATED APPLICATIONS: CDP 7-96/SCR 7-96 - Construction of a 16,423 SF new civic building, parking and landscaping for a social services building.
+This is the existing building on site.